A support theorem for exponential metrics of log-correlated Gaussian fields in arbitrary dimension: Preliminaries

 \section{Preliminaries}

 Fix $\gamma\in (0,2)$.
-Let $ h^{\mathbb C}$ be the whole-plane Gaussian free field as in~\eqref{eqn:cov}.
-Let $h$ be a \emph{whole-plane GFF plus a continuous function}, i.e., a random generalized function on $\mathbb C$ which can be coupled with $h^{\mathbb C}$ in such a way that $h - h^{\mathbb C}$ is a continuous function on $\mathbb C$.
-As explained in Section \ref{sec:lqg-def}, one can define the $\gamma$-LQG metric $D_h$ and the LQG measure $\mu_h$ associated with $h$.
-We define the Weyl scaling as follows: for any continuous $f:\mathbb{C}\to\R$ and any length metric $\mathfrak{d}$ inducing the Euclidean topology, we let
+Let $ \bar{h}$ be a whole-space log-correlated Gaussian field as in~\eqref{eqn:cov}.
+Let $h$ be a \emph{log-correlated Gaussian field plus a continuous function}, i.e., a random generalized function on $\R^d$ which can be coupled with $h$ in such a way that $\bar{h} - h$ is a continuous function on $\R^d$.
+As explained in Section \ref{sec:lqg-def}, one can define the $\gamma$-LQG metric $D_{\bar{h}}$ and the LQG measure $\mu_{\bar{h}}$ associated with $\bar{h}.$